k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/OVA/Postgres_Hardening.md

 * *Optional*:

-	* To change the standard postgres connection port from 5432, you will need to manually update the configuration file
+	* To change the standard Postgres connection port from 5432, you will need to manually update the configuration file

 	* stop the Postgres service

 	* open the postgresql.conf file

-	* look for the line 'port = 5432' and chnage the port number to the prefered one
+	* look for the line 'port = 5432' and change the port number to the preferred one

 	* restart the Postgres service